LLNL/b-mpi3/README.md

 The last standard, MPI-3, uses a combination of techniques to achieve parallelism, Message Passing (MP), (Remote Memory Access (RMA) and Shared Memory (SM).
 We try here to give a uniform interface and abstractions for these features by means of wrapper function calls and concepts brought familiar to C++ and the STL.

-## The problem with the standard interface
+## Motivation: The problem with the standard interface

 A typical C-call for MP looks like this,